PelleLille/hsl-docs/functions.rst

   Decodes a JSON string into a HSL data type.

   :param string string: JSON serialized data
-  :return: the decoded string as the correct type, and on errors ``none`` is returned
+  :return: the decoded string as the correct type, and on errors ``None`` is returned
   :rtype: any

   The following translations are done (JSON to HSL).